 For fast flavor, this easy cilantro sauce can’t be beat!
-It’s super simple to make, and combined with lemon and garlic, it’s a great way to utilize an exuberant crop of cilantro.
+It’s super simple to make with fresh ingredients, and combined with lime and garlic, it’s a great way to utilize an exuberant crop of cilantro.

 Serve it with these slow cooker chicken tacos.

 I love easy.
 And this recipe?
-Is easy.
-Even better though is when my family starts rummaging through the fridge asking if there’s any more of that yummy sauce left.
+Is so easy.
+Even better though is when my family starts rummaging through the fridge asking if there’s any more of that delicious sauce left.

 The Handcrafted Pantry